saakethrajaram/10.2HD_BlockChainTech/README.md

 ---

-## Learning Outcomes
+## What I Learned

-Through this project, I have:
+Through building this DApp, I gained hands-on experience with:

-* Designed and deployed Ethereum smart contracts.
+* Deploying and interacting with **Ethereum smart contracts**.
-* Developed a **full-stack DApp** integrating blockchain, smart contracts, and front-end interfaces.
+* Developing a **full-stack DApp** with blockchain, front-end, and wallet integration.
-* Applied advanced blockchain principles including **transaction security, event handling, and time-based contract logic**.
+* Implementing **secure transaction handling** and time-locked withdrawal logic.
-* Conducted **realistic testing** on a local blockchain environment.
+* Testing and debugging both smart contracts and front-end interactions.
-* Documented my workflow and created a fully reproducible project.
+* Writing clear documentation so others can replicate and understand my work.

 ---